 That sounds like a great way to advertise a business!

 PPC, when done right, can significantly boost business in terms of visibility, traffic, and revenue.
 Choosing the right website that’s related to your business means that you not only increase your reach and visibility exponentially because all of the website’s regular traffic sees your ads, but it also means that you are already connecting with a desirable demographic!

 For example, if you’re selling baking tools and you choose to advertise with a popular website for baking recipes, people who are interested in baking will see your ads.
-They are already interested in the niche (baking), and they will be more receptive to purchasing your products because it is related.
+They are already interested in the niche (baking) and will be more receptive to purchasing your products because they are related.